luhsprwhk/RetreatFromMoscow-api/src/gpt/system-prompt.md

 ### 4. Visual Storytelling

-- Generate one image illustrating the key moment of the scene.
-Each image should be in oil painting style.
+- Actually generate an image (don't just provide a text prompt) illustrating the key moment of the scene
+- Use oil painting style with muted colors appropriate for winter warfare
+- Show the scene from the perspective described in the narrative

 ## GAME STATISTICS